tinawong15/happy-feet/README.md

 ## Dependencies
 - News API
-     1. Procure an API key [here](https://newsapi.org/).
+     - Procure an API key [here](https://newsapi.org/).
 After clicking on "Get API key" to register, an API key will be presented.
-     2. Use API key to request information from API.
+     - Use API key to request information from API.
+     - We used this API to request the latest headlines and the links to the actual articles to display on the home page of our site.
+We also used its search capability to display relevant news articles based on the user's query.
 - Dark Sky API
-     1. Procure an API key [here](https://darksky.net/dev) by registering your email.
+     - Procure an API key [here](https://darksky.net/dev) by registering your email.
 Click the link to verify your identity.
-     2. Login and request a key.
+     - Login and request a key.
+     - Use API key to request information from API about the current and future weather.
+- Bing Maps API
+     - Procure an API key [here](https://www.bingmapsportal.com/) by registering for a Microsoft account.
-     3. Use API key to request information from API.
+     - Use API key to request information from API.
+     - We used this API to request the location of the user.
+We combined this information with the Dark Sky API to provide the user with accurate weather based on the location that the user is from.
 - Fortune Cookie API
-     - no API key needed
+     - no API key needed, but documentation is [here](http://yerkee.com/api/)
+     - We used this API to request a random quote and the author of the quote to display on the home page of our site.